pa11y/pa11y-webservice/README.md

 ### cron
 *(string)* A crontab which describes when to generate reports for each task in the application.
 Set via a config file or the `CRON` environment variable.

+### chromeLaunchConfig (config file only)
+*(object)* Launch options for the Headless Chrome instance.
+See the [`chromeLaunchConfig`](https://github.com/pa11y/pa11y#chromelaunchconfig-object) documentation for configuration options.
+This configuration option isn't available when you're using environment variables.
+[Use a JSON configuration file](https://github.com/pa11y/pa11y-webservice#option-2-using-config-files) if you need to pass these parameters.

 Contributing
 ------------